 - find it hard to speak, understand, or need to rest often due to illness or injury, or

 - have young children, prams or strollers, heavy bags or shopping jeeps.

 How you can make your business more accessible

 Improving access does not have to be expensive.
-Council has produced a Good Access is Good Business guide with practical tips.
+See our Good Access is Good Business guide for practical tips.